 - Fatalities - DUIs resulting in the death of another person will result in the most serious DUI allegations.
 Depending on the facts of a case, these situations may result in felony charges for DUI vehicular manslaughter or DUI second-degree murder.

 Orange County Criminal Defense Attorney Jacqueline Goodman draws from more than 20 years of experience when advocating on behalf of clients charged with all types of DUI offenses, including serious felonies.
-Because she takes a personalized approach to working cases, she focuses on developing tailored defense strategies that challenge that unique allegations made by prosecutors.
+Because she takes a personalized approach to working cases, she focuses on developing tailored defense strategies that challenge those unique allegations made by prosecutors.
 Avoiding and mitigating exposure to penalties is always the top priority.

 If you or your loved one is currently facing felony DUI allegations in Fullerton or any of the surrounding communities of Orange County, please be aware that time is of the essence.
 Take proactive measures to protect your rights, learn more about your defense, and discuss the ways the Law Offices of Jacqueline Goodman can help.
 Contact us to consult with Attorney Goodman personally during a FREE consultation.